AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 Of course, once you run out of space on the current line, you'll need to go down to the next line on your sheet of paper.
 This is done by rotating the carriage to move the paper up a certain distance relative to the typewriter's "pen."
 But you also need to reset your carriage so that the next character you type will be aligned to the left-hand margin of your paper.
 In other words, you need some way to *return* the carriage to its starting position.
 And that's precisely the job of the **carriage return**: a metal lever attached to the left side of the carriage that, when pushed, returns the carriage to its starting position.

+{% aside %}
-> **Fun Fact**: You may be familiar with the characteristic *ding* sound that a typewriter makes from movies or video games (thanks, *Dishonored*!).
+  **Fun Fact**: You may be familiar with the characteristic *ding* sound that a typewriter makes from movies or video games (thanks, *Dishonored*!).
 This is known as the margin bell, which is triggered as soon as your text approaches the very right margin to signal that you need to move on to the next line.
+{% endaside %}

 That's all good and well, but you're probably wondering how this is relevant in the world of computers, where carriages, levers, and all these contraptions seem obsolete.
 We're getting there!